Housing advice: coronavirus (COVID-19)

 If your landlord or lender does not serve a notice before the 29 January 2021, the eviction proceedings will be automatically stopped.

-You should still pay your rent or mortgage while you are waiting for a court hearing.
+You should still pay your rent or mortgage while you are waiting to be contacted by the court.
 If you are struggling to pay, see our advice above.

 Keeping safe when you are staying at home

-If staying at home puts you or your family at risk of abuse from someone else in the household, you can still get help.
+If staying at home puts you or your family at risk of abuse from someone else in the household, you should get help.

 Call the Live Fear Free helpline on 0808 80 10 800 (free and confidential) or visit Welsh Women’s Aid advice page on Safety and Self-Care Advice for Survivors in Isolation.

 Women’s Aid also have lots of help and easy to read information on their website.